MostlyAbsent/weather/README.md

 I'd like to do this one in full TypeScript, have a build system package it up into a javascript to have the web router server the file.

-First things first is to pick a simple build system.
+First things first is to pick a full-stack framework.
+I've chosen create-t3-app, mostly due to the preference for TypeScript and Prisma.

 [TS Build System Assessment](dev/docs/TS Build System Assessment.ods)